TTiole/gatsby-plugin-meta-redirect/README.md

 # gatsby-plugin-meta-redirect

 Generates meta redirect html files for redirecting on any static file host.
+This fork ensures the redirect persists query parameters and the hash given they exist.

 ## Install